top of page

 OUR HONEY BEES

-Locally bred and mated queen for the Chesapeake region.
-We select our queen lines from our overwintered stock, for gentleness, spring buildup, mite, and disease resistance.
+Our queens are locally bred and mated for and in the Chesapeake region.
+We select our queen lines for grafting each year from our overwintered survivor stock, for gentleness, spring buildup, mite, and disease resistance.

 ADDING A QUEEN